FlareXes/gitback/README.md

 # GitBack

-GitBack is a tool designed to backup GitHub repositories either with or without authentication.
+GitBack is a tool designed to backup GitHub *repositories*, *wikis*, and *gists* either with or without authentication.
 It provides the flexibility to backup public repositories without authentication or to backup both public and private repositories using a GitHub Personal Access Token (PAT).

+## Features

+- Backup repositories with or without authentication.
+- Clone repositories and their wikis if available.
+- Clone public and private gists (requires PAT).
+- Supports concurrent downloads for faster backups.

 ## Dependencies